moirahartigan/Ms1-Schools-Out-Childcare/README.md

 * [GitPod](https://gitpod.io/workspaces) - used to develop project and organise version control.
 * [GitHub Pages](https://github.com/moirahartigan/Ms1-Schools-Out-Childcare/settings/pages) - used to deploy the site.
 * [Lighthouse](https://developers.google.com/web/tools/lighthouse) - for performance review.
-* [Responsinator](https://www.responsinator.com/) - used to check site was responsive on different screen sizes.

 ***
 # Testing